Essential Gear for Adventure Cycle Touring

 After years of evangelising bicycle travel through his long-running blog, TomsBikeTrip.com, Tom decided to create a comprehensive and timeless resource on gear for cycle touring — something that took a step back from kit lists and equipment reviews and looked instead at tackling the underlying concerns of newcomers to this limitless and exciting form of travel.

 Essential Gear, Tom’s second book, is the result.
 It contains every scrap of knowledge he has learnt about gear for adventurous bicycle journeys through 15,000+ miles of touring in 40 countries.
+This brand new 3rd edition was fully updated in 2017.

 Praise for Essential Gear For Adventure Cycle Touring